 Professor of Law; Faculty Director, Center for Animal Law

-Margit Livingston is the founder and Co-Director of the DePaul University College of Law Center for Animal Law.
-Along with Co-Director Glen Weissenberger she sets the strategic direction for the center.
-In addition, Professor Livingston oversees the curricular program established in 2002.
-She holds a JD and MA in theater arts from the University of Minnesota and a LL.M. from the University of Illinois.
+Margit Livingston is the founder and director of the DePaul University College of Law Center for Animal Law.
+Professor Livingston also oversees the curricular program established in 2002.
+She holds a JD and MA in theater arts from the University of Minnesota and a LLM from the University of Illinois.

 Brett Harrison Davinger

-Brett Harrison Davinger is a Graduate Research Fellow with DePaul University College of Law’s Center for Animal Law.
-As operational principal of the center he is responsible for furthering discourse and dialogue on issues related to the legal standing of animals.
-He is a graduate of New York University with a BA in journalism/media studies and the holder of a JD from DePaul University College of Law.
+Brett Harrison Davinger is associate director of DePaul University College of Law’s Center for Animal Law.
+As operational principal of the center, he is responsible for furthering discourse and dialogue on issues related to the legal standing of animals.
+He is a graduate of New York University with a BA in journalism/media studies and received a JD from DePaul University College of Law.

 Emily N. Winfield